MechaMonk/pyRouterJig/installation.md

-At this stage of the project, pyRouterJig is likely not easily installed for someone completely unfamiliar with getting [Python](http://www.python.org) applications running on their partiuclarly platform.
+At this stage of the project, pyRouterJig is likely not easily installed for someone completely unfamiliar with getting [Python](http://www.python.org) applications running on their particularly platform.
 All I have access to is a Mac running OSX 10.9.2, so I won\'t be much help debugging other installations.